WebAssembly/wasi-sdk/SetjmpLongjmp.md

 ```
 (You may need to enable the support with `-D TOYWASM_ENABLE_WASM_EXCEPTION_HANDLING=ON`.)

-### Example with the phase3 exception handling proposal (a bit older version)
+### Example with the legacy phase3 exception handling proposal

-If your runtime supports the [phase3] version of
+If your runtime supports the legacy [phase3] version of
 [exception handling proposal], which is the same version as what WASI-SDK
 currently produces by default, you can run the produced module as it is.